tldr-pages/tldr/pages/windows/findstr.md

 > Find specified text within one or more files.
 > More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/findstr>.

-- Find one or more in all files:
+- Find one or more strings in all files:

 `findstr "{{string1 string2 ...}}" *`

-- Find one or more string(s) in a piped command's output:
+- Find one or more strings in a piped command's output:

 `{{dir}} | findstr "{{string1 string2 ...}}"`

-- Find one or more string(s) in all files recur[s]ively:
+- Find one or more strings in all files recur[s]ively:

 `findstr /s "{{string1 string2 ...}}" *`